thedynamiclinker/ld/dictionary/Inverse Metcalfe's Law.md

 The maximum level of "how much your users hate you" therefore occurs for apps such as Tinder and LinkedIn, while the minimum user-hate occurs for apps that build a complete graph of order N, where N is the number of edges.

 No apps in the latter category are known to exist, even approximately.

-This should not be a difficult problem to fix.

-I mean Jesus fucking Christ people seriously Amen.